Gilgamesh60/Binding_affinity_predictor/dataset_visualizations/README.md

 ## Results

-If you want to know more about the dataset used - PDBBINDv2016.
-I have tried to visualize the propertied of a single protein-ligand complex from this dataset.
+In this folder, you can take a look at all the data we have available on a single protein-ligand complex from PDBBINDv2016 dataset.